TungTran2095/Medsal/README.md

 )
 RETURNS TABLE(
     month_label TEXT,  -- This will be Time."Thang_x"
-    year_val INTEGER,    -- This will be Doanh_thu.nam
+    year_val INTEGER,    -- This will be Doanh_thu."Năm"
     total_revenue DOUBLE PRECISION
 )
 LANGUAGE plpgsql